Turn! Turn! Turn! (album): Music

 Turn!
 Turn!
-Turn! opens with the Pete Seeger–penned title track, which was issued as a single two months ahead of the release of the album.
+Turn! opens with the Pete Seeger–penned title track, which was later issued as a single two months ahead of the release of the album.
 Based on an arrangement McGuinn had developed while working on Judy Collins' 1963 album Judy Collins 3, the idea of reviving the song came to him during the Byrds' first American tour.
 It reputedly took the band 78 tries, spread over five days of recording, to get the take they released.
 Rolling Stone editor David Fricke has commented that the song's plea for peace and tolerance was custom-made for the 1960s, a decade colored by assassinations, urban rioting, and the horrors of the Vietnam War.
 Peaking at number 1 on the Billboard Hot 100, the single represented the high-water mark of folk rock as a musical trend and reinforced the Byrds' standing as a commercial chart act.

 The Byrds also included two Bob Dylan songs on the album, in an attempt to repeat the success they had enjoyed with their covers of his material on their debut LP.
 "Lay Down Your Weary Tune" was an unreleased outtake from Dylan's The Times They Are a-Changin' album that had been obtained by the band through Dylan's publisher.
 Dylan was impressed when he heard the band's reading of his song, telling McGuinn: "Up until I heard this I thought you were just another imitator ... but this has got real feeling to it."
 The other Dylan song the band included on Turn!
 Turn!
 Turn! was "The Times They Are a-Changin, which the band's biographer Johnny Rogan has described as a sardonic reading of the protest anthem, subverting the seriousness evident in the original and replacing it with irony.

 Of the self-penned material on the album, three songs were written by Clark, including "The World Turns All Around Her", which echoed his Beatlesque songs of tortured romance on the band's debut album, and "If You're Gone", a confession of emotional insecurity.
 To highlight the wistful melancholy of "If You're Gone", McGuinn and Melcher devised a droning, Gregorian harmony vocal part that sounds uncannily like another instrument and foreshadowed the raga rock experimentation the band would undertake on their next album.
 The third Clark-penned song on Turn!
 Turn!
 Turn! was "Set You Free This Time", a densely worded rumination on a failed relationship that lyrically exhibited the influence of Dylan.
 The song had been written by Clark during the Byrds' 1965 tour of England after a night spent drinking with Paul McCartney at the fashionable Scotch of St James club in London.